 This could also be true of drinking a cup of chamomile tea which also contains zinc.

-Echinacea tea can be made from different sections of the Echinacea plant.
+Echinacea is one of the best teas for relieving the discomforts caused by a cold.
+The tea can be made from different sections of the Echinacea plant.

 Echinacea is a flowering plant that is native to the midwestern area of North America.
 The Echinacea plant has long stems that bloom a single pink or purple flower.